 It is a group 1/2/3 car seat; do you think it will last the 11 years?

-It looks sturdy and of good quality so I can believe it would live up to its promise to last for 11 years or so.
+It looks sturdy and of good quality – an opinion shared by 88% of Halfords parents, who rated it 5/5 for quality – so I can believe it would live up to its promise to last for 11 years or so.

 The machine-washable cover will also make it fairly easy to keep clean after many a snack-smeared toddler journey.
 There’s also a slot in the back of the seat to keep the instruction manual in, which is ideal for when you adjust it to the next stage every few years.